KrammyGod/AirplaneDefense/README.md

 ## Credits:
 I have attached a License.txt for the sprite sheet, and provided images, thank you, Kenney Vleugels.
 Main menu music: Life by Roa, Genre and Mood: Dance & Electronic + Bright.
 Link: https://www.youtube.com/watch?v=dXqEepAme-M
 In game music: Earth by MusicbyAden, Genre and Mood: Dance & Electronic + Inspirational.
 Link: https://www.youtube.com/watch?v=5yIbZVOv438
+And of course, to the great Computer Science teacher, Mr. Rao for the lessons on pygame!